millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 Alternative to the wizard-guided data load you can use the PL/SQL package **DBMS_CLOUD** directly.
 This is the preferred choice for any load automation.

--   Connected as your user in SQL Developer, copy and paste [this code snippet](./scripts/300/load_data.txt) to SQL Developer worksheet.
+-   Connected as your user in SQL Developer, copy and paste <a href="./scripts/300/load_data.txt" target="_blank">this code snippet</a> to SQL Developer worksheet.

     Specify the parameters: **credential_name** and **file_uri_list**.